Daniel-Chin/personal-website/public/blog/notes_game_ideas/src.md

 ````
 Or, imagine writing a thread to `breath` periodically.

+### Diagonal method
+minigame: I have a list of sets of natural numbers.
+Who can give me a set that appears very late in the list?
+Leaderboard: #1 Jack, 48295.
+You can use the diagonal method to win "#1 Player, Aleph0".
+Get 48295 to tie with Jack and talk to Jack to get secret content.

 ## 把钱亏光
 You face investment opportunities.
 Your goal: lose all your money.
 The catch: higher risk higher return.
 The game: for rich people, the projects are relatively small, and as the player go for risky projects, they find out they get richer and richer.